FACTBOX-The Biden Cabinet: President-elect builds a team

 Tom Donilon - The veteran diplomat and former national security adviser under Obama helped steer a White House agenda that increased the U.S. focus on the relationship with Asia.
 Donilon, a longtime adviser to Biden, worked on Biden’s first presidential campaign in 1988.

-Reporting by Julia Harte, John Whitesides, Mark Hosenball, Howard Schneider, Sarah N. Lynch, Arshad Mohammed, Phillip Stewart, Valerie Volcovici, David Brunnstrom, Michelle Nichols, Trevor Hunnicutt, Timothy Gardner, Mike Stone and Jarrett Renshaw; Editing by Soyoung Kim and Aurora Ellis
+Reporting by Julia Harte, John Whitesides, Mark Hosenball, Howard Schneider, Sarah N. Lynch, Arshad Mohammed, Phillip Stewart, Valerie Volcovici, David Brunnstrom, Michelle Nichols, Trevor Hunnicutt, Timothy Gardner, Mike Stone, Jason Lange, Jarrett Renshaw and Simon Lewis; Editing by Soyoung Kim, Aurora Ellis and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.